Ivan Maisky: World War Two

-On 16 October 1941, a new government was formed in Tokyo with the prime minister being General Hideki Tojo, a Japanese ultra-nationalist whose appointment was prime minister was taken at the time as presaging war, but against whom was an open question.
+On 16 October 1941, a new government was formed in Tokyo with the prime minister being General Hideki Tojo, a Japanese ultra-nationalist whose appointment as prime minister was taken at the time as presaging war, but against whom was an open question.
 There were two schools of thought in the Japanese government, the "strike north" school of thought which favored having Japan invade the Soviet Union, a prospect made enticing by the fact that the Soviets were fully engaged against the German invasion, and the "strike south" school of thought, which favored taking advantage of the fact that the British were engaged against Germany to seize the British colonies in Asia.
 Tojo had long served in the Kwantung Army which occupied Manchuria and was known to be a Russophobe.
 Maisky believed that Tojo belonged to the "strike north" school of thought.
 As such, Maisky met with the Foreign Secretary Anthony Eden on 17 October 1941, strongly urging the British government to issue a statement warning against a Japanese invasion of Siberia.
 Maisky also urged Eden to continue with their build-up of forces in Asia meant to deter the Japanese from "striking south", arguing that the build-up of forces in Malaya, Singapore and Hong Kong together with the dispatch of a Royal Navy battle-squadron to Singapore were helpful to the Soviet Union as a means of deterring Japan.

 During these years in London, he reassured Joseph Stalin that Britain had no interest in signing a separate peace with Germany.
 Maisky was also pressuring Britain to open a second front against the Germans in Northern France.
 He maintained close contact with Winston Churchill and Anthony Eden and personally visited the Foreign Office every day to get the latest news.

 In July 1943, Maisky was recalled to Moscow 'for consultations'.
 That was, in fact, the end of his career as a diplomat.
 Maxim Litvinov was recalled to Moscow at the same time.
 Both men were awarded the rank of Deputy Minister for Foreign Affairs, but in Maisky's case particularly the title meant almost nothing.
 It is unclear why Stalin recalled them.
 Various theories are set out in J Holroyd-Doveton's biography of Maxim Litvinov.
 The official reason, announced by Molotov, was that their recall was necessitated by the need for their advice in Moscow.
 There was a dearth in the Soviet government of men who would have the breadth of knowledge and experience which would qualify them to advise Stalin on his relations with the US and Britain.
 Maisky believed they were recalled because of Churchill's letter of 5 May 1943 informing Stalin of the postponement of the Second Front until the spring of 1944.
 Maisky's wife agreed, as she told Jock Balfour's wife that her husband was recalled because Maisky failed to obtain a Second Front.